elpres — electronic presentations

 Sometimes it is desirable to prepare two or more consecutive slides with the same page number independent of the overlays package (“manual overlays slides”).
 Therefore, the page number of the current slide can be set to the page number of the previous slide/page with the command \pagenrconst.

-With the navisymb option of elpres a panel with navigation symbols appears in the right lower corner of the presentation:
+With the navisymb option of elpres a panel with navigation symbols appears in the right lower corner of pages:

 \auvimm{[sound-file]}{./audiofile.mp3}